Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Results

 \subsection{Sensitivity analysis}

 As discussed in previous sections, relative permeabilities at reservoir conditions in fractures are strongly influenced by intermittency, leading to significant fluctuations in pressure and saturation.
 To assess the sensitivity of the hydrogen-brine system under these conditions, we repeated the experiment under identical flow conditions.
 Overall, qualitative trends in the relative permeability-saturation curves remained consistent across both runs, as shown in Figure \ref{RelPerm_sensitivity}.
 The water permeabilities ($K_{rw}$) were quantitatively similar in both runs.
 Gas permeability, while consistently low across runs, exhibited slight differences, likely due to minor pressure fluctuation variations.
 Since gas permeabilities are very low, even slight variations in pressure fluctuations can result in differences in the measured relative gas permeability.
 The pressure fluctuations for these two runs at $f_g = 0.6$ are shown in Figure \ref{RelPerm_press_sensitivity_fg06}.
 The data clearly exhibits cyclic fluctuations, with the timescales of these fluctuations differing between the two runs: in the first run, the period was 0.5 minutes, while in the repeated run, the period extended to 2.5 minutes.
 These variations in fluctuation timescales may contribute to slight differences in the calculated relative gas permeabilities.
 Such differences could arise due to slight changes in fracture morphology, potentially occurring during pressurization, as the fracture is sensitive to applied stress.
 Over the course of running different experiments presented in this paper , the rock sample underwent pressurization-depressurization cycles, potentially impacting fracture morphology.
 This is reflected in the observed decrease in absolute permeability before the experimental runs, from 23 D to 8 D. Despite these slight variations, the overall behavior remains consistent across both experimental runs, confirming that our workflow is robust and validating the results presented in this study.
-The differential pressure data for other fractional flows are provided in Supplementary Information S3.
+The 1-D saturation profiles for these two runs also confirm it as shown in Supplementary Information S3.